bomeara/DarwinDay/docs/index.md

 # 2021: Darwin Cake Day!

-We have **three** events this year: a Biodiversity Viewing Party, a Reddit AMA, and an Evolution Bake Off.
+We have **three** events this year: an Evolution Bake Off, a Reddit AMA,, and a Biodiversity Viewing Party.
 See below.

-**Biodiversity Viewing Party**: Friday, Feb.
-12, 6:30 - 8 pm US Eastern Time: We will all watch together the first episode of the nature documentary Our Planet, after an introduction by Dr. Laura Russo about biodiversity.
-Dr. Russo's talk is streamed [here](https://tennessee.zoom.us/j/93031218664) followed by a discussion.
-The documentary can be seen on [Netflix](https://www.netflix.com/title/80049832) and on [YouTube](https://youtu.be/GfO-3Oir-qM).
-We also embed it below:
+**Evolution Bake Off**: Use the hashtag `#evolutionbakeoff` to tag a biodiversity or evolution inspired baked creation on Twitter, Facebook, Pinterest, Flickr, Instagram, or wherever you use social media: Dodo Donuts, Trilo-Bites, Kludgie the Legged Whale ice cream cake.
+Use your imagination!
+To make sure we don't miss it (though we'll be checking the tag on various platforms), please fill in [this form](https://forms.gle/6TBtYzNGRdM8934A7).
+We'd love all submissions in by 11:59 pm US Eastern on Feb.
+19. Here's an inspiration from [Leila Battison](https://leilabattison.wordpress.com/2012/01/01/the-pinnacle-of-cake-evolution/):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GfO-3Oir-qM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_3vn_5FLees" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Note this has no affiliation with any television shows or other baking competitions.
+And, sadly, taste will not be assessed by us, but we hope you and those in your bubble enjoy the taste of your creations.

 **Reddit AMA on Evolution**: We will host an ask me anything about evolution on the [Ask Science subreddit](https://www.reddit.com/r/askscience/) on Monday, Feb.
 15, 2021.
 People can start adding questions in the morning (US Eastern time) and we'll jump on throughout the afternoon to answer them.
 Our panelists will be: